Robin-Yang-1994/Web-Assignment2-SpringMVC/README.md

 User Register

-Sessions
+Sessions applied on pages to avoid unauthorised access and Log out

-Validation on password and email, empty fields and incorrect format
+Validations on password and email, empty fields and incorrect format

 Read, Add, Update and Delete Anime